 By the mid 1980s in the middle of the slumpflation crisis Japan and several other countries were producing competitive products and UK and US corporations were causing declines in their national competitive positions by opting for offshore production, largely in South East Asia.
 As can be observed the USA decline was put off by the slumpflation crisis linked to the rapid rise in international petroleum prices creating the notion of "recycling fiat dollars" from the Middle East with the US being quick to introduce the quotation of international petroleum prices in dollars ("petrodollar") creating a multi-billion dollar trading activity benefiting specifically US traders (Nymex) and economy.

-One of the slightly odd decisions made by the UK was to abandon the Commonwealth country interests in joining the European Community (EU) in 1973 largely on the basis that this would be the largest single global market.US Trade deficit 1945-2020
+One of the slightly odd decisions made by the UK was to abandon the Commonwealth country interests in joining the European Community (EU) in 1973 largely on the basis that this would be the largest single global market.The Petrodollar

 The principal Bretton Woods institutions

 The IMF and World Bank operate with with significant decisions being overseen and vetted by the US State Department.
 The typical outsized WB loans combined with insufficient absorptive capacity of most low income countries led to waste and opportunities for corruption.
 By the 1990s the performance of World Bank loan portfolio came under closer scrutiny and results circulated in an internal report.
 This showed that something like 35% of loans were failing.
+In the case of agriculture, the figure was 45%.
 Some loans were authorized to pay off outstanding loans.
-The WB regulation (Operational Procedure) that all loans were required to be subject to economic rates of return estimates before Boare approval was shown to have been abandoned with only around 20% of approved loans having had Cost-Benefit Analyses.
+The WB regulation (Operational Procedure) that all loans were required to be subject to economic rates of return estimates before receiving approval was shown to have been abandoned with only around 20% of approved loans having had Cost-Benefit Analyses.
 In another report by the WB Evaluation Group, in spite of the "reorganization" that took place in the mid-1990s only confirmed in 2010 that the state of affairs remained the same.

 The result of over 75 years of development under the Bretton Woods framework instituional guidance, we find a world characterized by rising income disparity, declining production and consumption sustainability and an accelerating climate crisis.
 No one can deny the overall rise in income levels worldwide but the efficiency of this process has been lamentable.